Academic Policies: Master's Degree

 Graduate Application for Degree

-Master degree students must file a Graduate Application for Degree (GAFD) form at the beginning of the semester in which they plan to complete all degree requirements and graduate.
-This serves as notification to both the Graduate School and the department of a student's intent to graduate.
+Master's degree students must file a Graduate Application for Degree (GAFD) form at the beginning of the semester in which they plan to complete all degree requirements and graduate.
+This serves as notification to the Graduate School, the student's department, and the Office of Student Records and Registrar Services of a student's intent to graduate.
 The GAFD is valid for one semester only.
-If a student files a GAFD but fails to graduate, she or he must submit a new application for degree survey in the following semester or the next semester of intended completion.
+If a student files a GAFD but fails to graduate, they must submit a new application for degree the following semester or the semester of intended completion.

 Degree Conferral and Commencement

-Degrees are conferred three times each year: December, May and August.
+Degrees are conferred by the Office of Student Records and Registrar Services three times each year: December, May and August.
 Students who complete degree requirements in the fall semester are awarded degrees in December; students who complete degree requirements in the spring semester are awarded degrees in May; students who complete degree requirements in summer are awarded degrees in August.
 Formal investiture of degrees awarded in all semesters will occur at the annual spring Commencement.
 Information regarding Commencement is mailed approximately two months prior to each commencement ceremony to all students who have declared themselves candidates.
 Commencement details are distributed via Binghamton University e-mail addresses; thus, it is imperative that candidates have access to their Binghamton University e-mail accounts.
-To participate in any Commencement ceremony, the graduate program must submit the Recommendation for Award of Master's Degree Form to the Graduate School by the required deadline.
-There can be no exceptions.

 When Completion Letter is Needed

-Students who complete ALL requirements for the degree well in advance of the award of the degree may, upon request to the Degree Completion Secretary, receive a statement from the Office of Financial Aid and Student Records certifying that all requirements for the degree have been completed.
-PLEASE NOTE: Once degree conferral processing for the semester in question has begun, no completion letters will be issued.
+Students who complete ALL requirements for the degree well in advance of the award of the degree may, upon request to the Degree Coordinator in the Office of Student Records and Registrar Services, receive a statement from the Office of Financial Aid and Student Records certifying that all requirements for the degree have been completed.

 Checklist for Completion of Degree Requirements